nyvyn/nyvyn.github.io/_pages/about.markdown

 permalink: /about.html
 ---

-I’m the CTO at Structural (though my opinions and writing on this site are all my own).
-And while I'm passionate about technology, I also love spending time with my family, snowboarding in the winters, martial arts, writing, and cycling all year round.
+I'm passionate about technology and the practical applicatioon of AI.
+I also love spending time with my family, snowboarding in the winters, martial arts, writing, and cycling all year round.

+(All opinions and writing on this site are my own.)

 ***